gregnrobinson/slack-gcp-billing-notifier/README.md

 5. Configure two Runtime variables:

 - SLACK_CHANNEL: The name of the slack channel where the notifications should be sent to.
 - BOT_ACCESS_TOKEN: The Bot Token that was created in the first step.

+6. Add the index.json and package.json files to the inline editor.

 6. Click deploy.